localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 By replicating environments, teams can share the exact conditions under which a bug occurs.

-For developing services for AWS locally, the tool of choice is obviously LocalStack, which can sustain a full-blown comprehensive stack, but when turbulent situations hit and engineers need a second opinion from a colleague, recreating the environment from scratch can leave details slipping through the cracks.
+For developing AWS applications locally, the tool of choice is obviously LocalStack, which can sustain a full-blown comprehensive stack.
+However, when turbulent situations occur, and engineers need a second opinion from a colleague, recreating the environment from scratch can leave details slipping through the cracks.
 This is where Cloud Pods come in, to encapsulate the state of the LocalStack instance and allow for seamless collaboration.
-While databases have snapshots, LocalStack uses Cloud Pods.
+While databases have snapshots, LocalStack uses Cloud Pods for reproducing state and data.

 In this tutorial, we’ll examine a realistic scenario in which a simple IAM misconfiguration can lead to spending too much time looking for the right answer.
 We’ll also have a look at what’s the best solution to avoid that, and what are some of the options for Cloud Pod storage configuration.